Bugs Bunny’s Carrot Machine

-This is my second post in my nostalgic picture books series.
+Bugs Bunny’s Carrot machine was one of my favourite books as a child.
 Did you read Bugs Bunny’s Carrot Machine when you were little?
-I couldn’t get enough of this story as my Mum would agree.
+I couldn’t get enough of this story as my mum would agree.

 If you were like me, you’d remember being intrigued by the instructions of how to make a carrot-making machine.
 You’d remember that funny-looking green cube the machine spat out for the first attempt to make a carrot.
 After Bugs ate it and said it wasn’t half bad, you knew there was half a chance that they could figure it out.
 And of course, there was the instructions that warned Bugs not to overload the machine.